SandyRodger/RB175_networked_applications/05_project_todos.md

 #### Adding comments

-- "In Sinatra sometimes it can be hard to remember what each handler(?) does, because in the block of code it's not obvious"
+- "In Sinatra sometimes it can be hard to remember what each handler(?) does, because in the block of code it's not obvious" - each route, I suppose.
+- So, we add comments

 #### Choosing URLs

 - Write out the routes we want to build, just as a conceptual exercise.
-- URL design and conventions aren't dealt with so much here, but in larger applications it becomes important.
+- URL design and conventions aren't dealt with so much here, but in larger applications it becomes more important.

 #### resource-based routes